Employers – Get to the Bottom of Safe Lifting

-According to the National Safety Council, manual handling of objects accounts for an estimated 25% of all occupational injuries.
+According to the National Safety Council, manual handling of objects causes an estimated 25% of all occupational injuries.
 While there’s no one rule to eliminate lifting-related injuries, there are a variety of tried-and-true best practices for both employees and employers.
 For the latter, one such practice is establishing administrative controls to reduce overexertion.

 Consider these organizational controls to reduce lifting/handling injuries:

 - Examine and correct workflows for unnecessary lifts and long load distances.

 - Allow workers to alternate between lifting and non-lifting tasks and provide breaks for essential rest time.